What Is Thermogenesis and How Does It Affect Weight Loss?

 Green Tea Extract (EGCG)

 Epigallocatechin-3-gallate (EGCG) works synergistically with caffeine, amplifying the thermogenic effect.
-Studies show 4–8% greater fat oxidation.
+Studies show 4–8% greater fat oxidation (Hursel et al., 2009).

 - Effective dose: 400–500 mg EGCG per day